Competitive prices for top quality

 Benefits of Beta vulgaris Bulls Blood

-✅ Deep red roots and purple-red leaves – decorative and edible
+✅ Deep red roots and purplish-red leaves – decorative and edible

-✅ Early maturing and productive – fast harvest, constant yield
+✅ Early ripening and productive – quick harvest, consistent yield

-✅ Versatile use – cooking, roasting, juice, salad or leaves as a vegetable
+✅ Versatile use – cooking, roasting, juicing, salads, or leaves as a vegetable

-✅ Winter hardy and robust – resistant to cold and diseases
+✅ Hardy and robust – resistant to cold and diseases

-✅ Edible leaves – extra nutritional value and colour in the kitchen
+✅ Edible leaves – extra nutritional value and color in the kitchen

-✅ Suitable for gardens, seed boxes and professional cultivation
+✅ Suitable for gardens, grow boxes, and professional cultivation

 The Bulls Blood beet combines aesthetics and culinary value, making it an ideal choice for both ornamental and edible gardens.